YashPandey1000/FOTA_for_STM32F407G/README.md

-# CDAC_DESD_Group_3_Project
-This project implements a robust Firmware Over-The-Air (FOTA) update system for an STM32F407 microcontroller, managed by an ESP32 host.
-The architecture utilizes a dual-bank update strategy to ensure system reliability and fail-safe recovery.

-# STM32-ESP32 Dual-Slot FOTA System

-An interdisciplinary Firmware Over-The-Air (FOTA) update system that leverages an **ESP32** as a cloud-bridge to update an **STM32F407** target.
-The system uses a dual-bank strategy for fail-safe firmware deployments.

 ## 📌 Project Overview
 This project manages the entire lifecycle of a firmware update: from detection on **AWS S3** to physical flashing via the **STM32 ROM Bootloader**, and finally jumping to the new application using a **Custom Flash Bootloader**.